 6. Visit 7 Rue de Messine, the birthplace of the French New Wave

 Just an unassuming street in the centre of Paris, 7 Rue de Messine actually holds a wonderful secret inside.
 It is the former home of a cinema club that met from 1936-1955.
 Cinema clubs were very popular after the Second World War as a new agreement between the US and French Governments meant that all French cinemas had to screen a certain percentage of US films.

 French film fans, understandably, wanted to expand their horizons beyond watching old American films that couldn’t be screened during the war, so started running film clubs.
 Famous French filmmakers François Truffaut and Jean-Luc Godard met at the Cinematique, an 80 seat film club held at 7 Rue de Messine.
 Thus, history was made!

 8. Let a Film Location Walking Tour Guide do the hard work for you!

-Why bother researching all of these famous sites if you can just pay a guide to do it for you?!
-Set In Paris is a tour operator that offers a few different Paris film location walking tours.
+Why bother researching all of these famous sites if you can just pay a guide to do it for you?!that offers a few different Paris film location walking tours.
 They offer a more general film location tour as well as a Sex and the City walking tour and an Amélie tour around Montmartre.